ibm-cloud-docs/account/manage_billing.md

 * New and existing Pay-As-You-Go accounts based in the US with any payment method other than a credit card
 * New and existing Pay-As-You-Go accounts not based in the US
 * New and existing Subscription accounts worldwide

 1. Go to the [Payments](/billing/payments) page in the {{site.data.keyword.cloud_notm}} console.
 2. In the Add Payment Method section, enter the billing information for your new card, and click **Add credit card**.

-The process for updating a credit card requires a manual review that might take a few days to process.
-To view your open change request cases, go to [{{site.data.keyword.cloud_notm}} Support](https://cloud.ibm.com/unifiedsupport/supportcenter).

 American Express can't be used as a payment method for India, Singapore, and South Africa based accounts that are billed in US dollars.
 {: note}